As he eyes NBA future, UW’s Isaiah Stewart thankful for mentor and friend Russell Wilson

 The NBA draft is scheduled for June 25, but teams are reportedly pressuring the league to move the date to no sooner than Aug.
 1.

-Stewart, who is considered a late first-round draft pick, is anxious to sway doubts of naysayers who question outside shooting and perimeter defensive skills.
+Stewart, who is considered a late first-round draft pick, is eager to sway doubts of naysayers who question his outside shooting and perimeter defensive skills.

 “I feel like this is going to be where I work the hardest I’ve ever worked because I just don’t want to make it to the NBA, I want to be known in the league for years and years to come.
 I’m just going to work my tail off and add whatever I need to add to my game and do what I have to do.”